ryzenstechofficial/astraOTA/README.md

-# LineageOTA
+# astraOTA
-A simple OTA REST Server for LineageOS OTA Updater System Application
+Official SRC of the OTA REST Server for astraOS's PetalUpgraderOTA Updater System Application

 ## Support